 The open road – miles and miles of opportunities for new adventures, dazzling sights, camera shots, and memories.
 Can it get any better?

 We don’t think so!
 If you’ve taken to the open road in your RV full-time, you will want to check into an insurance policy that specifically covers you as a full-time RVer.
-Following these guidelines will give you peace of mind while traveling, so you can enjoy the drive from Bella Vista, Arkansas, and beyond.
+Following these guidelines will give you peace of mind while traveling.
+That way you can enjoy the drive from Bella Vista, Arkansas, and beyond.

 Why RV Insurance for Full-Timers?

 Even though RV insurance for full-timers tends to be pricier than for part-timers, it acts as both home and auto insurance for you.
-Your RV is much more elaborate than a car, so you want to be protected for your particular situation, which is why you should have a sufficient RV insurance policy.
+Your RV is much more elaborate than a car.
+You want to be protected for your particular situation.
+This is why you should have a sufficient RV insurance policy.
 Full-time RV owners need coverages that fit their traveling lifestyle and can protect them on their journey ahead.